nicolecomputer/puzzle-vault/.github/instructions/Project instructions.instructions.md

 - Always make sure the code passes type checking with `make typecheck`
 - Always make sure the code is formatted with `make format`
 - Always use the cache buster query parameter when linking to CSS files in HTML templates
+- All commands should be run through make

 ## Puzzle Data Storage Architecture